AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 ### Step 1.
 Create Client-Credentials Client

-To retrieve a data view from OSIsoft Cloud Services (OCS), you must authenticate using a valid Client Id and Client secret.
-You can obtain an Id and secret by creating a set of client-credentials.
-While creating the client-credentials, accept the default expiry of 3600 seconds.
-When you are presented with the client secret, keep it secure, as there is no way to see the secret again.
-If you lose it, create a new set of client-credentials.
+To retrieve a data view from OSIsoft Cloud Services (OCS), you must authenticate with a valid Client ID and Client secret.
+You can obtain an ID and secret by creating a set of client-credentials.
+When you create the client-credentials, accept the default expiry of 3600 seconds.
+When you receive the client secret, keep it secure, as there is no way to see the secret again.
+If you lose it, you need to create a new set of client-credentials.

 For more information on creating client-credential clients, see <xref:gpClientCredentialsClient>.